 David Barrick has a Master's degree in English and Creative Writing from Concordia University and has taught creative writing at Western University for the past six years, including a special topics course about song lyric writing.
 His poetry appears (or is forthcoming) in The Fiddlehead, Prairie Fire, The Malahat Review, EVENT, The Antigonish Review, The Dalhousie Review, The Prairie Journal, and Matrix.
-His first chapbook will be published with Anstruther Press in late spring 2019.
+His first chapbook, Incubation Chamber, was published by Anstruther Press (2019).
 He is Co-Director of the Poetry London Reading Series and has been a Senior Editor of the Words Literary Festival Zine in London since 2015.

 David’s poems are often lyric meditations in free verse with a particular attention to sound devices.
 He emphasizes sensory imagery and surrealism in his work, and frequently writes about family, childhood, dreaming, animals, and fear.
 He also explores elements of character/narrative in prose poems, and he writes verses for his own songs; his taste in music is omnivorous and voracious.